IBM/SalesEnablement-COS-L3/docs/Part 6/03 ClickThru.md

 Once the provisioning completes, the new **Bucket** is ready to be used.

-In the next part of the demonstration guide, learn how to create upload and manage data in COS.
+In the next part of the demonstration guide, learn how to upload and manage data in COS.